alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 ```

 Defining functions for text cleaning, building up a dictionary, and
-extracitng features.
-First, the function that prepares the text for the
+extracting features.
+First, we start with the function that prepares the text for the analysis.
-analysis.

 ``` r
 RefineText<- function(tex){